React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 We provide the source code for a test PLC for Twincat at https://github.com/React-Automation-Studio/OPCUA-TwinCAT-Example-Project

 It requires extensive knowledge of the TwinCAT environment.

-You will need to port to your version of PLC, but effectively the PLC project create PLC variables that when served over OPC UA present themselves as variables equivalent to the Python Test serve above.
+You will need to port to your version of PLC, but effectively the PLC project creates PLC variables that when served over OPC UA present themselves as variables equivalent to the Python Test serve above.

 Once the PLC is up and running and serving the variables over OPC UA, we recommend first using UAExpert to independently connect to the PLC.

-If UA Expert can connect, then in the root folder modify the URL parameter example-unsecure-beckhoff-server.yml to match the URL of the OPC UA server.
+If UAExpert can connect, then in the root folder modify the URL parameter example-unsecure-beckhoff-server.yml to match the URL of the OPC UA server.
+Note: you may need to setup the PLC OPC UA server to accept anonymous connections.

 Then launch: